ilyatbn/aws_alwayson/README.md

 #### Python based service
 Pros:
 - Does not require privileged accounts to run.
+- Requires an installation of Python
 - Easier to develop cross OS compatibility.
+This should theoretically run on anything that runs Python.

 Cons:
 - Cannot run on multiple user accounts logged into a machine.

 More info [here](/aosvc-python/README.md).

-`Currenly only Linux is supported.`
+`Currenly only Linux is officially supported.`

 ## Changelog:
 Full changelog is available [here](/changelog.md).